pinecone-io/go-pinecone/CONTRIBUTING.md

 For integration tests we use the `stretchr/testify` module, specifically for the `suite`, `assert`, and `require` packages.
 You can find the source code and documentation on GitHub: [https://github.com/stretchr/testify](https://github.com/stretchr/testify).

-There are two files that define the integration test suite, and include code that manages setup and teardown of external Index resources before the test files are executed:
+There are two files that define the integration test suite, and include code that manages setup and teardown of external Index resources before and after the integration suites execute.

 - `./pinecone/test_suite.go`
 - `./pinecone/suite_runner_test.go`